YouTube TV loses ESPN, Disney content after deal expires without agreement - NewsBreak

 YouTube TV loses ESPN, Disney content after deal expires without agreement

-(NEXSTAR) – YouTube TV users woke up to an unfortunate surprise Saturday.
-While the platform’s monthly price has dropped $15, so has the amount of content available to watch.
-YouTube TV’s deal to continue providing Disney content, which includes ESPN and shows like “The Bachelor,” expired Friday.
-The company, owned by Google, said in a blog post that if Disney offered “equitable terms,” the agreement would be renewed.Ballston Spa Fire Department delivers Christmas gifts after a family lost almost everything in a house fire

 At 11 p.m.
 CT Friday, YouTube TV updated the blog post to say that despite “good faith negotiations,” no agreement was reached with Disney before the agreement expired.
-Without Disney’s content, YouTube TV said it will drop its monthly rate from $64.99 to $49.99 for as long as the content remains off the platform.
+Without Disney’s content, YouTube TV said it will drop its monthly rate from $64.99 to $49.99 for as long as the content remains off the platform.‘SNL’ calls off live audience due to omicron variant fears

-YouTube TV has an estimated 3 million subscribers, according to The Boston Globe .
-Many learned a new agreement hadn’t been reached while watching the FCS semifinal matchup between James Madison and North Dakota State on Friday when the channel disappeared.
-Others likely noticed when they tried to tune into college football games on Saturday, many of which ESPN holds the rights to, The New York Post reports.More than $130 million in federal funding for New York’s airports

 In its blog post, YouTube TV encouraged viewers to consider signing up for Disney’s streaming services like ESPN+ and Disney+.
 Disney also owns the streaming service Hulu, which offers live sports and other Disney-owned content.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.